Break the Routine in Aerobic Exercise

 - Try sport-oriented activities.
 The challenge of competition, skill building, or training for a specific event may help keep you on your toes.

 - Go seasonal.
 Try to get outside during the cold months.
 Try to ski, snowshoe, or skate.
-They are fun, easy ways to burn calories.
+They are fun ways to burn calories.

-Keep in mind that it’s wise to take a day off after you work out on three or four consecutive days.
+Keep in mind that it’s wise to take a day off after you work out on 3 or 4 consecutive days.
 Consider varying the length of your sessions too.

 When it comes to breaking your routine, there are countless options.
 It can be done at a gym with a group, alone, in the great outdoors, or even at home.
 Try out different options to help you find what works best for you.